 The programs in supervised ministries help students gain professional competencies in the art and practice of ministry, build frameworks for addressing practical theological issues, acquire comprehensive and contextualized views of ministry in the church and the world, discern and develop professional ministerial identities, and establish a foundation for pursuing lifelong learning individually and among peers.
-Supervised ministry is a requirement of the M.Div. program and is also open to students in the M.A.R. degree program.
-The eight-hour Negotiating Boundaries in Ministerial Relationships workshop (REL 3990), required of all M.Div. students, is a prerequisite for supervised ministry.
+Supervised ministry is a requirement of the M.Div. program; placements may also be made available to students in the M.A.R. degree program as funding permits.
+The nine-hour Negotiating Boundaries in Ministerial Relationships workshop (REL 3990), required of all M.Div. students, is a prerequisite for supervised ministry.
 It is typically offered three times during the academic year.
 A description of REL 3990 can be found in the chapter Areas and Courses of Study, under Courses without Area Designations.
-For more information about requirements and policies regarding supervised ministries, please consult Office of Supervised Ministries (OSM) literature or the OSM Web page.
+For more information about requirements and policies regarding supervised ministries, please consult the Office of Supervised Ministries (OSM) literature or the OSM website.

 Students may participate in one or more of the following programs.
 Completion of one is required for the M.Div. degree.
 These programs carry elective credits that do not apply toward Area IV.
 Only fifteen supervised ministry credits (including CPE) may be applied toward the M.Div. degree.

 Eligible students receive a stipend for their first supervised ministry placement through the Office of Finance and Administration.
-Specialized supervised ministry placements (for example, the Specialized Internship in Youth Ministry) provide a stipend for a second internship.
+Specialized supervised ministry placements provide a stipend for a second internship.

 Programs Offered by Yale Divinity School

-Yale Divinity School offers four internships under the Supervised Ministries program: Part-time Internship with Practicum (3 credits per term), Part-time Internship with Advanced Practicum (3 credits per term), Specialized Internship in Youth Ministry (3 credits per term), and Summer Intensive Internship with Practicum (Summer: 6 credits).
+Yale Divinity School offers three internships under the Supervised Ministries program: Part-time Internship with Practicum (3 credits per term), Part-time Internship with Advanced Practicum (3 credits per term), and Summer Intensive Internship with Practicum (Summer: 6 credits).
 Descriptions of these internships can be found in the chapter Areas and Courses of Study, under Courses without Area Designations.